SecureHats/ASIM_ProjectSchema/README.md

 - The `ASIM_ProjectSchema` function will evaluate the value _*Mandatory*_ `EventSchema` column<br>
 - Based on the value in the `EventSchema` column the appropriate _project function_ will be called
-- The dedicated Schema function will project the `Mandatory`, `Recommended` and `AdditionalFields` columns related to the specific schema. <br>
+- The dedicated Schema function will project the `Mandatory`, `Recommended` and optionally the `Optional` columns related to the specific schema. <br>

-> Optional fields from the ASIM schema will not be projected unless the are added to the `AdditionalFields` column.